Reliability-based Topology Optimization using Stochastic Gradients

 Table \ref{table:ex3_Pf} shows the probability of failure for these designs estimated using $10^5$ random samples.
-Designs from the three sampling strategies have failure probability slightly more than the prescribed value of $10^{-3}$.
-However, similar to the previous example, using the hybrid approach with a smaller allowable failure probability as $p_a=5\times10^{-4}$ and $N=10^5$ we obtain a design shown in Figure \ref{fig:ex3_result_d} that has more bars and a probability of failure $10^{-3}$ as mentioned in Table \ref{table:ex3_Pf}.
-The convergence of the objective and failure probabilities of the design is shown in Figure \ref{fig:ex3_results}.
+Designs from the three sampling strategies have failure probabilities slightly more than the prescribed value of $10^{-3}$.
+However, similar to the previous example, using the hybrid approach with a smaller allowable failure probability as $p_a=5\times10^{-4}$ and $N=10^5,\kappa_F=3\times10^4$, we obtain a design shown in Figure \ref{fig:ex3_result_d} that has more bars and a probability of failure $9.6\times10^{-4}$ as shown in Table \ref{table:ex3_Pf}. {Note that the mass ratio in Figure \ref{fig:ex3_result_d} for the hybrid approach with $p_a=5\times10^{-4}$ and $N=10^5$ is largest, where the mass ratio is defined as before.
+We also compare the results with a RTO design that does not include the reliability constraint, but the objective formulation remains the same as in the RBTO problem.
+For this RTO design, the mass ratio is the lowest. } The convergence of the objective and failure probabilities of the design are shown in Figure \ref{fig:ex3_results}.
 This example again shows the efficacy of the proposed approach for RBTO.
 In the next case, we extend the RBTO problem to the design of a three-dimensional L-shaped beam.